-Participants will enjoy the adventure of tubing and playing on the Little Falling River.
+Participants will enjoy the adventure of tubing and play on the Little Falling River.
 Guests will be transported to and from the creek by the camp’s haywagon.
-We supply life vests, high quality vinyl tube with back rests and bottoms to make sure your’s doesn’t bump along the way!
+We supply life vests, a high-quality vinyl tube with backrests and bottoms to make sure your’s doesn’t bump along the way!

-Participants can enjoy themselves by carelessly floating along the current of the Staunton river.
-Tubers will have the opportunity to navigate down a 3 mile section of the river from the historic Journet’s fish dam to the Brookneal boat ramp.
-The trip offers varied experience of current from slow moving sections to enjoyable class 1 and class 2 rapids.
-The Wildlife sightings along the Staunton River include Bald Eagles, Osprey, Muskrats, River Otters, Whitetail Deer, and Eastern Turkery.
-We supply life vests, high quality vinyl tube with back rests and bottoms to make sure your’s doesn’t bump along the way!
+Participants can enjoy themselves by carelessly floating along the current of the Staunton River.
+Tubers will have the opportunity to navigate down a 3-mile section of the river from the historic Journet’s fish dam to the Brookneal boat ramp.
+The trip offers a varied experience of current from slow-moving sections to enjoyable class 1 and class 2 rapids.
+The Wildlife sightings along the Staunton River include Bald Eagles, Osprey, Muskrats, River Otters, Whitetail Deer, and Eastern Turkey.
+We supply life vests, a high-quality vinyl tube with backrests and bottoms to make sure your’s doesn’t bump along the way!
 Tubes can be tied together making it perfect for groups with small children or those that want to remain together on the river.

-The Staunton River offers paddlers a tremondous experience thanks in part to the system of batteaux navigations walls, sluices, wing dams constructed by the Ronoake Navigation Company in the 1820’s.
+The Staunton River offers paddlers an experience thanks in part to the system of navigations walls, sluices, wing dams constructed by the Ronoake Navigation Company in the 1820’s.
 Each section of the river features wonderful scenery and a bountiful fishery habitat.
-Wildlife sightings along the Staunton River include Bald Eagles, Osprey, Muskrats, River Otters, Whitetail Deer, and Eastern Turkery.
+Wildlife sightings along the Staunton River include Bald Eagles, Osprey, Muskrats, River Otters, Whitetail Deer, and Eastern Turkey.
 Trips lengths vary according to river levels.
 River levels are monitored closely and trips will occur only when water levels are safe.

 Long Island to Journetts Fish Dam: Length 4 hours